tigattack/blog.tiga.tech/content/posts/veeamnotify/index.md

 ## Download VeeamNotify

-The first command, in simple terms, instructs PowerShell to use TLS 1.2, as it uses TLS 1.0 by default, which GitHub no longer accepts.
+The first command, in simple terms, instructs PowerShell to use TLS 1.2 for web requests.
+It uses TLS 1.0 by default, which GitHub no longer accepts.

 The second command downloads the VeeamNotify v1.0 release ZIP.